melange-re/melange-re.github.io/docs/learn.md

 #### Strings

-Melange strings are an immutable sequence of bytes.
+JavaScript strings are immutable sequences of UTF-16 encoded Unicode text.
+OCaml strings are immutable sequences of bytes and nowadays assumed to be UTF-8 encoded text when interpreted as textual content.
 This is problematic when interacting with JavaScript code, because if one tries to use some unicode characters, like: